The measures listed below are general guidelines that will help keep everyone at camp safe and healthy.

 - Muscle or body aches

 - New loss of taste or smell

 - Sore throat

 - Congestion or runny nose

 - CDC's latest list of symptoms can be found here.

-Although we are doing out utmost to ensure as safe an environment as possible this summer, we can not 100% guarantee that COVID-19 will not affect a staff member, camper or someone else associated with Camp.
+Although we are doing our utmost to ensure as safe an environment as possible , we can not 100% guarantee that COVID-19 will not affect a staff member, guest or someone else associated with Camp.
 Please read over this page about our response if that happens.